 The first photo in particular turned out quite dark, so I changed the camera settings and tried again (and again).
 Fortunate for me, I wasn’t in a habit of deleting bad images straight from the camera either.
 When I returned home and transfered the images to my computer, I realized I had accidentally taken a fantastic silhouette of a lonely tree that you see in the photograph below.

-Silhouette photograph example.
+Silhouette photography example.
 The result of a good mistake.

 Lonely Tree Silhouette